cswclui/katacoda-scenarios-1/12factor-001/intro.md

 [TO BE PROVIDED]

-Click the CONTINUE button to start.
+Click the START SCENARIO button to start.